jonasmcferreira/whiteiron/jhed-wasteland/setting.md

 The Outer Empire has had rumors for some time, that the weather of J'hed combines natural and arcane forces but the source or cause is unclear.
 Consider a character curious to arcane secrets, maybe a desire to harness this wild force, even a nature focused hermit wanting to soothe or understand this disturbance of harmony

+### Language

+Giant - treaties between kingdoms are written in Giant, a tradition from the Zeltrin Empire.
+During political disputes treaties written in Giant are upheld before all others

+Elf and Gnomish - language of magic and causes many feuds

+Draconic - language of power

+Dwarvish - currency

+Hafling Gnomish - guilds

+Orcish - maps

 ### Weather (DM)

 Wind, snow, thunder, lightning, magical effects, tremors